Pathways to Regulatory Compliance in Your Cloud Journey - Singapore

 Singapore's central bank, the Monetary Authority of Singapore (MAS) regulates financial institutions, including banking and non-banking institutions.

 - Technology Risk Management Guidelines

-The MAS Guidelines on Technology Risk Management set out principles and best practices for Financial Institutions (FIs) to establish a sound and robust technology risk management framework to make sure that IT systems and networks are capable of supporting the FI’s business transactions as well as protect the consumer data and payments.
+The MAS Guidelines on Technology Risk Management set out principles and best practices for Financial Institutions (FIs) to establish a sound and robust technology risk management framework to make sure that IT systems and networks are capable of supporting the FI’s business transactions as well as protecting the consumer data and payments.

-Alibaba Cloud, as a Cloud Services Provider, adheres to the TRM guidelines where the governed areas are relevant to the Cloud Services provided to the FIs or the requirements are applicable to Alibaba Cloud in the provision of Cloud Services.
+Alibaba Cloud, as a Cloud Services Provider, adheres to the guidelines where the governed areas are relevant to the Cloud Services provided to the FIs or the requirements are applicable to Alibaba Cloud in the provision of Cloud Services.
 Alibaba Cloud has listed out the information pertinent to each of the applicable requirements in the TRM guidelines.
 For the detailed information, please refer to Alibaba Cloud User Guide – MAS Technology Risk Management Guidelines below.

 - Guidelines on Outsourcing

 The MAS Guidelines on Outsourcing provide guidance and recommendations on prudent practices on risk management of outsourcing.
 An adequate outsourcing risk management framework is expected to be in place for the risk-mitigating purpose during the oversight and management of outsourcing arrangements.